aklivity/zilla-docs/src/get-started/quickstart/rest.md

 ---
-description: Running this Zilla quickstart will create a simple API to create and list items.
-All of the data will be stored on a Kafka topic.
+description: Running these Zilla quickstarts will introduce some REST features.
 ---

 # REST Quickstart